 A home building consultant specializes in the home building process.
 They work well for buyers and owner-builders wanting a high level of service and expertise in the home building process.
-Actually, a better term for some of these consultants would have be a home building agent, because they not only do consulting but perform tasks for the client as well.
+Actually, a better term for some of these consultants would be a home building agent, because they not only do consulting but perform tasks for the client as well.

 What does a home building consultant do?

 They look out for your interest, and they can do as little or as much as you want.
 A home building consultant assists and guides you through the home build.

 They can assist you with meetings and walk-throughs with the builder.
 They can answer questions or concerns.
 But, most importantly, a home building agent finds and qualifies possible team members.
 This process involves a rigorous screening process.
 Team members may include a builder, an architect, interior designer, lender, real estate agent, inspector and attorney.
 These team members are the keys to a good build, so finding qualified ones is vital to your build.